 3. Supports compliance

-JIT implementation may have a positive effect on the business pursuit of compliance.
+JIT access implementation may have a positive effect on the business pursuit of compliance.
 As JIT is one technique to approach least-privilege access, this helps meet compliance requirements and stay in line with the audit reports.

 4. Introduces credential protection